SS Viet-Nam

-SS Viet-Nam was an Ocean Liner built in Dunkirk, France for Messageries Maritimes in 1953.
-Viet-Nam was built along with two sister ships, the SS Cambodge and SS Laos (all three were nicknamed 'les blancs'/the 'whites' by their crews, because of their colour).
+SS Viet-Nam was an ocean liner built in Dunkirk, France for Messageries Maritimes in 1953.
+Viet-Nam was built along with two sister ships, SS Cambodge and SS Laos (all three were nicknamed 'les blancs'/the 'whites' by their crews, because of their colour).
 She mainly provided passenger service between France, the Middle East, Southeast Asia, and Japan.

-The Viet-Nam was renamed Pacifique in 1967, and was sold to Malaysian owners in 1970 for use as a pilgrim ship to Mecca.
-The Pacifique (renamed several times since 1970) was destroyed by fire and capsized in Singapore in 1974, and was broken up in Kaohsiung, Taiwan in 1976.
+Viet-Nam was renamed Pacifique in 1967, and was sold to Malaysian owners in 1970 for use as a pilgrim ship to Mecca.
+Pacifique (renamed several times since 1970) was destroyed by fire and capsized at Singapore in 1974, and was broken up at Kaohsiung, Taiwan, in 1976.

 Construction

 The French shipping company Messageries Maritimes ordered three identical ships to be built around the late 1940s to provide passenger and mixed-freight service on a route between Marseilles and Yokohama via ports in South Asia.
 The first to be completed was Viet-Nam in 1952, which was built by Société des Ateliers & Chantiers in Dunkirk, Nord, in northern France.
 The name was derived from Vietnam.
 She was launched on 14 October 1951, then completed and delivered to Messageries Maritimes in July 1953.
 The second and third ships of the class, Cambodge and Laos, were completed in 1953 and 1954.